 Solved!
-The Best Paint for Metal
+What’s the Best Paint for Metal Surfaces?

 Oil-based paints are the most durable.